 You may be asking yourself how someone can access your SIM card, and the answer is – quite easily.
 By doing their homework and collecting your info, they can simply call your mobile operator pretending to be you.
 They already know your full name, birthday (remember all those Facebook posts?), your pet’s name, your kids’ names, your address – just about anything they need to trick someone into thinking they’re you.
 If they’re not skilled at acting, they can bribe someone at the store to give them a copy of your SIM card.
 And just like that, you’re no longer the sole owner of your mobile phone number.

 The final, ultimate step in this process is performing a fraudulent act.
 By receiving your OTP, or any other mobile-phone-related verification method, the fraudster can easily access your email and change your address.

 By step three, it’s too late for you and your data.

 Not too long ago, this was a concern reserved mostly for people with a lot of money in their accounts.
 This situation has changed.

 Fraudsters are diversifying their portfolio and mitigating risk by taking over the accounts of regular people, like you and me, even our kids.
 Children are easy targets for identity thieves because they don’t use their own credit cards and likely wouldn’t notice any discrepancies until they reach adulthood.

 In under 30 minutes, fraudsters can swap your SIM card and take over your accounts, transfer your money to themselves and take away your life savings.
 And they won’t stop there – they’ll take your entire identity.

-This is why Infobip’s Mobile Identity SIM swap solution kicks in at step two.
-By checking for any changes to your IMSI (International Mobile Subscriber Identity), Mobile Identity can confirm the mobile account activation date.
+Infobip’s Mobile Identity SIM swap solution checks for any changes to your IMSI (International Mobile Subscriber Identity).
+Mobile Identity can confirm the mobile account activation date and stop SIM swapping.

 Download our white paper